pkuzengqi/pkuzengqi.github.io/index.md

 Greetings!
 My name is Qi Zeng (曾琪).

 I am a Ph.D. candidate in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/).
-My focus of research area is Natural Language Processing (NLP), especially **Long Document Understanding**:
+My focus of research area is Natural Language Processing (NLP):

+- In-Context Learning for Large Language Models
+- Consistent Text Summarization
 - Efficient Transformers for Long Sequence Processing
-- Document-level Event Extraction and Representation
+- Document-level Event Extraction and Event Representation
-- Consistent Document Summarization

 If you are interested in research collaboration feel free to contact me at **qizeng2 [AT] illinois [DOT] edu**.